-- (1) Mr. Kuehne would be entitled to receive one year of his annual base salary of \$350,000 in one lump sum pursuant to the terms of the Kuehne Employment Agreement, which is discussed under the heading "Employment Agreements" in this Proxy Statement. - (2) The unvested portion of an aggregate of options to purchase 500,000 shares of common stock would vest and become nonforfeitable, and 100,000 shares of restricted common stock awarded to Mr. Kuehne pursuant to the terms of a restricted stock agreement dated August 27, 2020 would vest and become nonforfeitable.
-Valued using the December 31, 2020, market price of \$15.40 per share. - (3) Mr. Kuehne will, subject to the provisions of the Kuehne Employment Agreement, be entitled to receive reimbursement of any COBRA premium payments made by Mr. Kuehne during a one-year period, in each case payable in accordance with the Company's normal payroll practices.
+- (1) Mr. Kuehne would be entitled to receive one year of his annual base salary of \$425,000 in one lump sum pursuant to the terms of the Kuehne Employment Agreement, which is discussed under the heading "Employment Agreements" in this Proxy Statement. - (2) The unvested portion of an aggregate of options to purchase 300,000 shares of common stock would vest and become nonforfeitable.
+Valued using the December 31, 2021, market price of \$27.72 per share. - (3) Mr. Kuehne will, subject to the provisions of the Kuehne Employment Agreement, be entitled to receive reimbursement of any COBRA premium payments made by Mr. Kuehne during a one-year period, in each case payable in accordance with the Company's normal payroll practices.
 Calculated assuming that maximum reimbursements are provided. - (4) Upon Mr. Kuehne's death, his beneficiary would be entitled to receive \$300,000 from a Company group term life policy that is maintained for the benefit of all of the Company's employees.